MicrochipTech/fpga-hls-examples/Training3/readme.md

 <p align="center"><img src=".//media/image33.png" /></br>

-8. Now select the job file “`Training3/VIDEO_KIT_TOP.job`” downloaded from the release assets.
+8. Now select the job file “`Training3/VIDEO_KIT_TOP.job`” in the precompiled-binaries downloaded from the release assets.
 Alternatively, you may generate your own bitstream from the Libero project created in the [prerequisites](#generating-the-libero-project) by running "Generate Bitstream", which runs
 Synthesis, Place and Route, and Timing (approx. 1-2 hours.)